2025 USF Juniors: Driver changes

-Exclusive Autosport signed karting driver Kaylee Countryman who will make her open-wheel racing debut with the team.
+Exclusive Autosport signed karting driver Kaylee Countryman, who made her open-wheel racing debut with the team.
 The team resigned Brendan Cooley for a full-season campaign after competing with them in the penultimate round of the 2024 season.

 Jay Howard Driver Development signed JT Hoskins to a full-season campaign after racing with the team for the last three rounds last season.
-The team also signed Vilho Aatola, Karel Staut and Harry Moss, all of whom will make their open-wheel racing debuts with JHDD as well as Liam Loiacono who joins USF Juniors after competing in the Australian Formula Ford Championship.
+The team also signed Vilho Aatola, Karel Staut and Harry Moss, all of whom made their open-wheel racing debuts with JHDD, as well as Liam Loiacono who joined USF Juniors after competing in the Australian Formula Ford Championship.

 VRD Racing added rookies Matan Achituv and Ryan Giannetta to the team.
-João Vergara switched to VRD Racing after finishing 8th last season with Exclusive Autosport.
+João Vergara switched to VRD Racing after finishing 8th in the previous season with Exclusive Autosport.

-Zanella Racing signed Ty Fisher who will make his open-wheel racing debut with the team.
-The team also signed Maddie Colleran who joins the series from the Lucas Oil School of Racing.
+Zanella Racing signed Ty Fisher, who made his open-wheel racing debut with the team.
+The team also signed Maddie Colleran who joined the series from the Lucas Oil School of Racing.

 Team Changes

-Pole Position Motorsports announced they will join the series with Connor Aspley as their driver.
+Pole Position Motorsports announced they would join the series with Connor Aspley as their driver.

 Schedule

 The 2025 schedule was revealed on September 17, 2024.
-The championship will visit a majority of the same circuits as in 2024, with the exception of Virginia International Raceway being replaced with two more rounds at Mid-Ohio.
-All rounds except the weekends at NOLA, Mid-Ohio races 7–8, and Road America will run in support of the IndyCar Series.
+The championship visited a majority of the same circuits as in 2024, with the exception of Virginia International Raceway being replaced with two more rounds at Mid-Ohio.
+All rounds except the weekends at NOLA, Mid-Ohio races 7–8, and Road America were run in support of the IndyCar Series.